Employee development plan

 • Note: Mentoring should be part of a separate plan.
 It should include timelines, a list of mentors/mentees, checkpoints and final reviews.

-6. Reviewing & Monitoring Results
+6. Reviewing & monitoring results

 The question that needs answering here is, “How did our Development Plan influence the processes?”